tracking off

 A user can see the predicted functional flows by selecting the “Functional Flow Metric” page at the bottom of the pop-up window for any stream segment.
 For each flow metric, a numeric value of flow, duration, or timing is provided for the mean model estimate (“50th Percentile”) as well as the range of model estimates expressed by the 10th and 90th percentile model results.
 Users can select different year types (“Wet”, “Dry”, “Moderate”, or “All Years”), as well as different functional flow components (see Table 1).
 Some functional flow components (e.g., Peak flow) provide different metrics depending on the recurrence interval of interest.
 For these components, the user can select and compare metrics between different recurrence intervals.

 A subset of stream gages also have enough data to generate estimates of observed functional flow metrics to compare with the predicted functional flows.
 Segments that have both observed monthly flows and observed functional flow metrics are shown in dark purple in the mapping tool.
 We only present these comparisons if there is enough daily stream flow data since 1980 to estimate the functional flow metric for 15 years or more for non-peak flow metrics, and 20 years or more for peak flow metrics or more.
 We then take the median observed metric over that time frame and compare to the 10th and 90th percentile model estimates for a functional flow metric.
 If the observed median is outside of this range, the flow is likely altered.
 If the observed median is inside this range, the flow is likely unaltered.
 In some cases, the median falls inside the range, but most of the observed years fall outside of the range, making the alteration status more difficult to determine.
 These cases are noted with an asterisk in the pop-up window, and are classified as “indeterminate".
 See Appendix J of the CEFF Guidance Document for more details on how to evaluate reference-based functional flow metrics against the same metrics calculated under current (observed or modeled) conditions to determine if functional flows are altered.
-Users familiar with the R programing language can calculate flow alteration for a given stream gage location using the instructions and code posted here .
+Users interested in calculating flow alteration for a given stream gage location can use the companion Functional Flows Calculator .

 Data Download